Gender Affirming Resources

 Gender Inclusive Housing

 We’re proud to offer gender-inclusive housing in the Homewood residence halls.
 This is available for incoming first-year students and for returning students.
-Check out this PDF Document: gender-inclusive housing at JHU FAQ for more information.
+Check out Housing Policies & Procedures for more information, including their PDF Document: Gender Inclusive Housing FAQ.

 If you have questions, email GSR or contact our colleagues in University Housing and Residential Life.